Population Genetics

 Graded Components

-This course has the following graded components.
+This course has the following components.

-I will give you sufficient time to complete these items.
-Science is not done by "sitting in a room and taking an exam."
 Without prior approval or extenuating medical-related emergencies, I will not accept any late Homework or Synthesis items; you will receive 0 points.
 A key will be released for all turned-in content the moment it is due, so you can see how I would have answered the question(s).

 Grading & Evaluations